Akbar Pray: Prison activities

 In prison, Pray wrote the book "The Death of the Game", which warns youth of the detrimental realities associated with the street life.
 He is also a columnist and regular contributor to Don Diva magazine, a contributing writer to Nikki Turner's "Tales From Da Hood" and co-author of "The Street Chronicles" with Nikki Turner.

 Pray also serves as Editor in Chief of Gangster Chronicles.
 Pray's CD "Akbar Speaks" invaded the mix tape circuit and allowed Pray's voice to be heard via a medium relevant to today's youth.

 Pray is the CEO and Founder of Akbar Pray's Foundation For Change (APFFC).
 His APFFC non-profit organization is dedicated to re-directing the lives of at-risk urban youth.

 Health

-Pray suffers with hypertension, prostate problems, and glaucoma.
-He is also in need of double hip replacement surgery.
+Pray has hypertension, prostate problems, and glaucoma.
+He is blind in one eye.
+While in prison, he received double hip replacement surgery.